BOHICA-LABS/DataWeaver/README.md

 **DataWeaver** is a powerful and flexible library designed to simplify the process of building data synchronization pipelines between various systems using any stream processing library.
 The framework provides a set of abstractions and utilities that enable developers to easily create and manage connectors for different data sources and sinks, making it effortless to integrate with external systems.

+## Key Features

+- Support for multiple stream processing libraries
+- Built-in connectors for popular data sources and sinks
+- Flexible data transformation and processing
+- Fault tolerance and error handling mechanisms
+- Extensibility for custom connectors and pipelines
+- Easy integration and configuration

 ## Goals

 ### Simplify Data Integration